 Read More: How to Select Every Other Column in Excel

 Keyboard Shortcut to Select Column with Data in Excel

 Often we might feel the need to select an entire column with data instead of the whole column.
 In that situation-

-- Presently, choose any cell (D14) from the column which you want to select.
+- Presently, choose any cell (D14) from the column that you want to select.

 - Then, press the CTRL + SHIFT + ↑ keys from the keyboard.

-- Just like the following screenshot, the entire column with data will be selected.
+- Just like the following screenshot, the entire specific column with data will be selected.

 How to Select Entire Row in Excel

 In addition to the ways of selecting an entire column, let’s also learn about selecting an entire row with a simple keyboard shortcut.